lChap701/lChap701/README.md

 - 🌱 I’m currently learning more about mainframe development and web development
 - 💞️ I’m looking to collaborate on web development and mainframe projects
 - 📫 How to reach me at lucas_chapman@stu.indianhills.edu
-- 🔗 You can learn more about me by visiting: https://www.linkedin.com/in/lucas-chapman-720/
 - 🎓 I am currently finishing up my last term at Indian Hills Community College
 - 🥇 I have participated in IHCC's Byte Jam and IBM's Master The Mainframe
-- ⌨ I have experience with HTML, CSS, JavaScript, PHP, Python, COBOL, Java, C#, and SQL
+- ⌨ I have experience with HTML, CSS, JavaScript, PHP, Python, COBOL, JCL, Java, C#, and SQL
 - 💗 My favorite programming languages are PHP and COBOL
+- 💙 My favorite IDE is Visual Studio Code
+- 🖤 So far, my favorite framework is ASP.NET
+- 🔗 You can learn more about me by visiting: https://www.linkedin.com/in/lucas-chapman-720/

 <!---
 lChap701/lChap701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.